comosense/nnnvr/README.md

 # nnnvr
-**nnnvr (No-Named Network Video Recorder):** A straightforward, minimalist Network Video Recording solution.
+**nnnvr (No-Named Network Video Recorder):** A simple, minimalist Network Video Recording (NVR) solution.

 ## Prerequisites
-While `nnnvr` has only been tested in a limited environment[^1], it is designed to function on most systems that meet the following requirements, regardless of the specific operating system or hardware.
+While `nnnvr` has only been tested in a limited environment[^1], it is designed to run on most systems that meet the following requirements.

 **Note:** The following examples are tailored for Debian-based Linux.
-Please adapt them for other operating systems (e.g., using `PowerShell`, `Task Scheduler` on Windows, etc.).
+Please adapt these commands for your specific operating systems (e.g., using `PowerShell`, `Task Scheduler` on Windows, etc.).

 ### IP Cameras